swellaby/generator-swell/docs/VSTS-TASK.md

 This is a nearly empty file that exists only for starting your task within the VSTS build/release flow.
 The `task.json` file has the Node execution target set to this file, resulting in the equivalent of a `node task-wrapper.js` which executes your task.
 It exists so that the [Task source file][task-source-file] can be structured in such a way to easily facilitate unit testing.

 #### task.json
+This file defines your task for VSTS.
+See the official [VSTS Task Manifest documentation][vsts-task-manifest-url] for more details about the content of this file and how it is used.
+We recommend that you update the following fields at a minimum in `task.json` in order to accurately define your own task:

+- *name* - This will be defaulted to the value you gave to the generator for your app name.
+- *friendlyName* - This is the name/text that users will use to locate your task within the task lists on VSTS.
+The default value is "Replace with a friendly name", which is what you will see in VSTS if you upload the task created by the generator.
+- *description* - Provide a helpful description of what your task does.
+- *instanceNameFormat* - This is the value that will be applied to your task once an instance has been added to a build/release definition.
+- *inputs* - The sample task created adds two sample inputs that show how to take string/text and numerical input for your task.

 #### vss-extension.json
+This is the file that defines your extension once published to the [VSTS Marketplace][vsts-marketplace-url].
+See the official [VSTS Extension manifest reference guide][vsts-extension-manifest-url] for more details about the content of the file and how it is used.
+We recommend that you update the following fields at a minimum in `vss-extension.json` in order to accurately define your own extension:

+- *name* - This will be defaulted to the value you gave to the generator for your app name.
+- *publisher* - This will be defaulted to the value you gave to the generator for your app author.
+It will need to map to the [VSTS publisher account][vsts-publisher-extension-url] you create on the VSTS Marketplace in order to be able to publish.
+- *tags* - Add whatever tags are applicable in order to accurately represent and categorize your extension
+- *gallery-flags* - This will be defaulted to a single flag: 'Preview'.
+If you choose to make your extension Paid then you will need to add the appropriate flags.
+When and if you decide to make your extension public/discoverable by others, then you will have to add the 'Public' flag.
+Note that you will have to get your [Publisher account verified][vsts-publicize-extension-url] in order to be able to publicise your extensions on the marketplace.

 ### Task Source Code
 The generator provides you with a functional sample task that provides examples of doing common activities.
 It also includes corresponding unit tests for the sample task.
 You can modify these source files to build your own task, or you can delete them entirely